skip to content

 Biography

-Currently, I am Tutor and Research Fellow at the Faraday Institute for Science and Religion.
-In 2018-19, I was the Departmental Lecturer in Patristics at the Faculty of Theology and Religion, University of Oxford, and Tutor in Theology at Christ Church, Oxford.
-I received my PhD in Theology from this Faculty under the supervision of Rowan Williams with a dissertation tracing the development of the doctrine of divine simplicity in the ante-Nicene period up to Origen of Alexandria.
-Before that, I did my MA in Philosophy and Christian Theology at Heythrop College, University of London, with a dissertation on Basil of Caesarea's Apophaticism supervised by Johannes Hoff.
-My initial academic formation was in the natural sciences as I read for a MSci in theoretical physics at Imperial College London.
+I received my PhD in Theology from the University of Cambridge under the supervision of Rowan Williams, with a dissertation tracing the development of the doctrine of divine simplicity in the ante-Nicene period up to Origen of Alexandria.
+Before that, I earned my MA (with distinction) in Philosophy and Christian Theology at Heythrop College, University of London, with a dissertation on Basil of Caesarea's Apophaticism supervised by Johannes Hoff.
+My initial academic formation was in the Natural Sciences as I read for a MSci in theoretical physics at Imperial College London.

 I am originally from Hong Kong but I have lived in the United Kingdom since 2002.